-Consideration on the impact of the Covid-19 pandemic has been made in the Executive Chairman's Statement in the Strategic Report.
-Despite this impact of this pandemic the Group is still confident of the growth potential in its chosen markets and that we have the solutions and sales teams to deliver on this opportunity.
+Consideration on the impact of the Covid-19 pandemic and supply chain challenges has been made in the Executive Chairman's Statement in the Strategic Report.
+Despite the impact of these issues the Group is still confident of the growth potential in its chosen markets and that we have the solutions and sales teams to deliver on this opportunity.
 The Group's Fleet solutions significantly improve customer's efficiencies so this market driver is as relevant now as ever and therefore we expect this part of the business to return to growth as the impact of the pandemic subsides.
 Revenues are also expected to increase during the financial year from existing and recently launched insurance customers.